GIScience/gis-training-resource-center/content/Module_2/en_qgis_projections.md

 There are two different types of Coordinate Reference System: __Geographic__ or __Metric__ CRS.

 - A Geographic CRS is based on a three-dimensional, ellipsoidal model of the Earth.
 It uses angular measurements (__latitude and longitude__) to define locations on the Earth's surface.
 The coordinates are usually expressed in degrees (e.g., 45°N, 120°W).
-   - __Advantages__: Since it is based on the Earth's curvature, it can be used to represent locationa anywhere on the earth.
+   - __Advantages__: Since it is based on the Earth's curvature, it can be used to represent locations anywhere on the earth.
 Most global datasets, GPS, and mapping systems use Geographic CRS making it highly compatible with various data sources.
 Locations can be specified accurately with angular measurements.
    - __Disadvantage__: Because it uses angular measurements, distances, areas, and shapes can be highly __distorted__.
-Since the distance between the circles of latitute and longitude change, the conversion of angles to meters is not constant
+Since the distance between the circles of latitude and longitude change, the conversion of angles to meters is not constant
 - A metric CRS is a 2D representation of the earths surface.
 Although it is difficult to represent large areas of the globe on a 2D surface without surface, it is possible to create a 2D projection of a limited region with minimal distortion.
 The map units are typically metres or feet.
 It is created by projecting the earth onto a flat plane.
    - __Advantages__: Since it uses a flat plane, you can calculate distances, areas, and angles accurately.
    - __Disadvantages__: A given projected CRS is usually optimized for a particular region.
 Using it outside its intended area can lead to significant distortions in distance, area, and shape.